 The highest step in a set of stairs is 3 cubes high.
 It takes 6 cubes to make the stairs.
-The picture shows how this looks:
+They look like this:

 - How many cubes will it take to make stairs where the highest step is 4 cubes high?

 - What about 6 cubes high?

 - What about 8 cubes high?

 - Can you find a pattern?